Patient Resources

 Thankfully, the vast majority of the time, today’s advanced digital hearing aids and assistive listening devices faithfully, comfortably & consistently improve the lives of their users.

-Jonathan Lipschutz Audiologist, M.S., F-AAA, Owner
+Jonathan Lipschutz Audiologist, M.S., F-AAA, Co-Owner